In addition to our talented faculty, board members, and outside readers, Wilkes has created partnerships with several nationally known organizations.

 Blue Moon Plays was founded by playwright and faculty member Jean Klein.
 This online publishing company offers a wide range of play scripts to a national audience.
 The program offers graduate internships and assistantships to support this company's development.
 Havescripts is a partner imprint that publishes scores of plays and musicals for student actors.

 All MFA students must complete a six-month internship.
 Based upon that experience and fueled by their own entrepreneurial spirit and passionate commitment to writing, the following organizations and companies were founded by Wilkes alums:

 - Hippocampus Magazine – Donna Talarico

 - Door is a Jar Magazine- Maxwell Bauman and Ahrend Torrey

 - Association of Writers and Writing Programs (AWP)

 Since our founding in 2005, the Creative Writing program at Wilkes has proudly sponsored the annual Association of Writers and Writing Programs (AWP) conference.
-Since 2011, Dr. Bonnie Culver, the Creative Writing program director and co-founder, has served on the AWP Board of Trustees, where she continues to serve as vice-chair.
-Wilkes is a proud institutional member of this advocacy organization with over 550 readings, panels, and craft lectures attended by more than 12,000 conference attendees at the 2017 annual conference and bookfair in Washington, DC.
-AWP18 will be held in Tampa, FL from March 7-10, 2018.
+For ten years Dr. Bonnie Culver, the co-founder of the Creative Writing Program , served on the AWP Board of Trustees.
+Wilkes is a proud institutional member of this advocacy organization